eric-gemmell/Language-Processor/README.md

 To be able to use this program one will need to install nltk as well as Mysql/MariaDB onto their computer. this should not be Ubuntu specific, but has been developed on it so bear that in mind.

-Carlos was here too.
+I hate you Carlos was here too.
-More changes